How to translate your Vue.js 3 application with vue-i18n

 Simple text

-To use a translation use the $t() function with a translation id as parameter as already seen above.
+To insert a static translation text use the $t() function with a translation ID as parameter as already seen above.

 <template>